renechoudhari5/REACH-Postprocessing/README.md

 + *ML_R&B_EMA.ipynb*: This notebook is the first version of the R&B EMA post-processing script
 + + *HBN_EMA_Reformat.ipynb*: This notebook is the post-processing script reworked for the HBN EMA
 + *ML_EMA_Reformat_v2.ipynb*: This notebook is the original version of the post-processing script, which was designed for our test/dev EMA applet ("Revised NIMH EMA")

+### Processing pipeline

+1. Export raw applet data from Mindlogger and save response.csv files (‘Input Files’ > 'EMA_applet_data').
+2. [Only for R&B team] Export flow-items.csv, activity-schedule.csv, and flow-schedule.csv from Curious SFTP server and save (‘Input Files’).
+Run the Input Files through the post-processing script stored in this Github repository (ML_EMA_R&B_v3.ipynb) Save all output files (‘Output Files’).
+Run the "flow_final.csv" output file through the QC script stored in this Github repository (RnB_QC_Sample_v2.R) The QC script may flag observations that need to be reviewed.
+Follow instructions and example from this spreadsheet: https://docs.google.com/spreadsheets/d/1OtNgUgDHD3kM7j5szJLGK0Dumf4ijH-0Yrf7FvF4Gio/edit?usp=sharing.
+Document cases to be reviewed in a tracking spreadsheet, including solutions and notes ("Reviewing participants" tab ).
+Participants who need to be flagged for missing assessments, dropouts, or tech issues should be documented as well along with an explanation for the flag ("Flag cases" tab).
+Make the corresponding inclusion/exclusion changes in the QC script.
+Finish running the QC script and obtain compliance measures.
+Save the cleaned dataset and compliance report (‘Cleaned data’), along with the scripts used (‘Scripts’).
+If there are participants with compliance <25%, add them to ("Low comp px") sheet of the tracking spreadsheet and add any notes.